Comedian Conan O'Brien to host MTV Movie Awards

 "After eight years of intense negations, I am honored to announce I am hosting MTV's second most prestigious awards show," the flame-haired comedian quipped in a statement.

 Nominations will be announced on Thursday.
-MTV, which is owned by Viacom Inc (VIAB.O), said the show will also feature unseen clips from upcoming summer films.
+MTV, which is owned by Viacom Inc, said the show will also feature unseen clips from upcoming summer films.

 O'Brien, the host of late-night talk show "Conan" on cable network TBS, is known for his oddball, youth-skewed humor, which marked a generational shift when he began a 16-year stint on NBC's "Late Night" talk show in 1993.